JMackin/PunchClock/README.md

-# PunchClock
+# PunchClock.py
-# Simple command line punch clock.
+- Simple command line punch clock.

 # run script from command line with one of these arguments:

-# Options:
+- Options:
           "in": Clock in
           "out": Clock out
           "break": Start break